WUFF-FM: Format and programming

-Country music is currently the dominant musical format, except on Sunday mornings when WUFF-FM airs religious programming and gospel music.Good News Gospel Music from 3–7 pm with Al and Joann Dube.
+Country music is currently the dominant musical format, except on Sunday mornings when WUFF-FM airs religious programming and gospel music.

 WUFF is a supporter of high school athletics.
 Wolf Country 97.5 is the official home of Dodge County Indian sports.
 The Dodge County Indians football games are called by Dr. Clark Carroll and Dr. Emory Peacock.
 The station has been broadcasting the football games since the 1970s.
 WUFF also carries the broadcasts of boys and girls basketball games once the playoffs begin each season.
 Dodge County Indians baseball games have been broadcast exclusively on WUFF since the 2009 season by Quint Bush.
 In the Fall of 2010, WUFF began broadcasting Lady Indians softball games with broadcasting duties shared by Susan Peacock Southerland, Quint Bush, and Steve Harrison.